On a Class of Sums with Unexpectedly High Cancellation, and its Applications: Introduction

-\begin{remark} Obviously the assumption $\Delta(\alpha)<1$ is to avoid getting a trivial result, and if $a,b,c,d,r$ are chosen in such a way that $\sup_r \Delta(r)>1$, then this theorem becomes useless.
-Also note that $ac^2=\pi^2$ in usual partition functions. \end{remark} \begin{conjecture} Observing the numerical results suggest that
+\begin{remark} Obviously forcing $w$ to be less than or equal to one is to avoid getting a trivial result, and if $a,c,r$ are chosen in such a way that $\sup_r \Delta(r)>1$, then this theorem becomes useless. \end{remark}